 Ed Note: This article was orginally published in July 2011 on BlogHer.

 My partner and I have the perfect relationship.
 For us, anyway.
-We’ve been together for seven years.
+We’ve been together for eight years.
 We’re not married, but are in a long-term relationship.
 We do not live together, preferring to keep our households, finances, and families separate.
 Autonomy suits us well.

 To top it all off, we are polyamorous; meaning, our relationship is open, allowing us to experience intimate relationships with other people, such as dating, loving, and exploring sexually.
 Sometimes we do it together; other times, separately.